GD399-OSD/OSD-book/Introduction/20180501FlosRegularly.md

 ## Free as in Freedom

+"I consider that the Golden Rule requires that if I like a program I must share it with other people who like it." -- Stallman in GNU manifesto

 Richard Stallman first published the GNU Manifesto in 1985\.
 In it, he described "Free Software," which was in opposition to proprietary software.
 Stallman's motivations for this were both pragmatic and utopian.
 He was hoping to maintain the kind of environment that he had come to expect from computer programming: a vernacular-like model where everyone builds upon everyone else's work.
 Stallman also was hoping to fight against the tide of proprietary, closed softwares and tools he felt rising.
 Free software is predecated on the following freedoms:

 ```